m59peacemaker/js-wark/README.md

 The issue is particularly that every emitter has an independent propagation to its subscribers.
 When an emitter emits within the subscribe function of another emitter, these are two independent propagations, and so in the above example `d` is composed from two indepedent propagation systems, which conceptually represent distinct moments in time.
 That means that, though `map` only expresses a transformation of the value of the given emitter, it implicitly generates a whole new moment in time as well.
 If you are into horrifying, but conceptually amazing implicit behavior, implicitly generating new time is pretty cool.

 The solution to the emitter implicit time generation problem is to make a better kind of emitter, where emitters derived from other emitters carry the same system of propagation so that emits within emits are all within the same moment.
 In this library, this type is called `Event`.
 Conceptually, and as it is implemented in this library, the moment a derived Event occurs is the moment its dependencies occur.
 Because derived events may occur at the same moment, events that are derived from multiple other events can have simultaneous occurrences.
-Operators that cause a dependency on multiple events are required to specify how to handle simultaneous occurrences.
+Operators that cause a dependency on multiple events can specify how to handle simultaneous occurrences.

 Now to revisit the example, but using Event:
 ```js